 Some of the popular choices are peat moss, sawdust, coco coir, wood chips, and straw.

 The popularity of bulking material is still being argued in the composting toilet community.
 Some composting toilet manufacturers claim that it’s not necessary but this does not seem to be correct since there are many people who need or want to use additional bulking material for a variety of reasons.

 Composting toilets without bulking material will take a lot longer for the urine and feces to break down efficiently.
 Bulk material also helps with odor control by providing more surface area for aerobic bacteria to break down.

-Composting toilets are a great way to go green and save money, but they can also be gross if you don't know how to use them properly.
+Composting toilets are a great way to go green and save money, but it can also be gross if you don’t know how to use them properly.
 Here are some tips to keep your composting toilet clean and healthy.